 Reference Architecture

 Figure 4.1 shows the reference architecture for the non-facilities-based VoIP Interconnection model.
 Peering partners VoIP SP-1 and SP-2 each deploy a Session Border Controller (SBC) at their peering interconnect point to support SIP signaling and media on the non-facilities-based VoIP Interconnection interface.
-SIP signaling across the interconnection interface is protected by TLS with mutual authentication.
+SIP signaling across the interconnection interface is protected by Transport Layer Security (TLS) with mutual authentication.
 The media on the interconnection interface is anchored at the Media Endpoint of each SBC.
 The media is protected by SRTP.

 Figure 4.1 – Non-Facilities-Based VoIP Interconnection Reference Architecture

-non-facilities-based VoIP Interconnection Procedures
+Non-facilities-based VoIP Interconnection Procedures

+This section describes the procedures that shall be supported when SIP signaling on the non-facilities-based VoIP interconnection is protected using TLS.

 Preconfigured Information to support non-facilities-based VoIP Interconnection